Want A Thriving Business? …Focus On Omnichannel Customer Experience!

 According to a recent study, 48% of customers refuse to continue shopping on e-commerce sites that have been slow in delivery.
 However, in reality, 63% of businesses admit that they don’t deliver on time due to many objective factors.

 Consequently, Omnichannel as a solution ensures customer satisfaction in this case.
-This module arranges and manages orders professionally for delivery on time and the right quantity to the buyer, and collect the seller’s money if required (COD – Cash on delivery).
+This module arranges and manages orders professionally for delivery on time and the right quantity to the buyer, and collects the seller’s money if required (COD – Cash on delivery).

 Thus, the seller can sell goods, gain profits without losing processing time and delivery while buyers are satisfied when receiving products on time so that the distribution is running smoothly.